LexSperanskii/AsianFoodOnlineShop/README.md

-It remains to add a search function by.
+It remains to add a search function.
 Make a SplashScreen in the form of a short video.

 ![image_2024-04-15_02-56-13](https://github.com/LexSperanskii/AsianFoodOnlineShop/assets/81870716/d6f7051d-114d-44fb-bec3-0a3778e9a4d5)